Be humble and work for justice, pope tells new cardinals

 Cardinals are the pope's highest ranking aides in Rome and around the world.
 Those under 80 can enter a secret conclave to elect the next pontiff after Francis's death or resignation.

-Since his election, Francis has often criticized careerism and privileges among the clergy, setting an example by living in a Vatican guest house instead of the large papal apartments used by his predecessors.
+Since his election, Francis has often criticised careerism and privileges among the clergy, setting an example by living in a Vatican guest house instead of the large papal apartments used by his predecessors.

 The new electors, whose names were announced last month, are from Italy, France, Portugal, Ethiopia, New Zealand, Vietnam, Mexico, Myanmar, Thailand, Uruguay, Spain, Panama, Cape Verde and Tonga.
 Nine are from the developing world.